mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 worlds of Chant.
 The evangelism component seeks to entice the trader community to travel off the beaten path and go to worlds they might otherwise ignore.
-The public relations component consists of ‘Outrider’ teams, which go to the underserved systems of Chant and help them to become more attractive markets.
+The public relations component consists of 'Outrider' teams, which go to the underserved systems of Chant and help them to become more attractive markets.
 Getting these systems to cooperate is often more difficult than